 - Printing, faxing, and photocopying for a fee

-Metropolitan State will issue community borrower cards to any registered borrower in good standing with Saint Paul Public Library (or another MELSA public library) who is 13 years of age or older.
-Please present a driver's license or photo ID from your school.
+You must be at least 13 years of age to obtain a card of either type.
 Application forms for persons under age 18 must be signed by a parent or legal guardian in the presence of Metropolitan State University library staff.
 Cards will be good for two years.
-Once you have your Metropolitan State card you can begin to check out materials immediately.

 Using Computer Workstations